 Although no economically significant gold values were found, the fact that anomalous values occur in the Springbrook Formation confirms a Tertiary mineralizing event, near the contact with the underlying Shoemaker Formation.
 It is particularly interesting to note that the highest values encountered occurred immediately above the basement contact in highly altered tuff.
-This is consistent with the hypothesis that fluids travelled up major faults and fractures in the basement rocks, moving out along porous units and contacts.
+This is consistent with the hypothesis that fluids travelled up major faults and fractures in the basement rocks, moving out along overlying porous units and contacts.

 A total of 5 reverse-circulation holes totalling approximately 250 metres were drilled in 1989 by QPX Minerals along 50 metres of strike.
-These drill holes tested the area of the Astro showing.
-Three of the holes (PDL-RC-3, RC- 4 and RC-5) were drilled on a main access old road, with holes angled easterly at -45, -80 and a vertical hole.
-The first hole was drilled approximately 25 metres north of this point and drilled east at -65 degrees.
-The second hole, drilled furthest north was drilled approximately another 25 metres north and oriented westerly.
-This second hole returned the most significant results which include 12.2 metres of 414 ppb Au which included 6.1 metres of 650 ppb Au, located approximately 10 metres below surface.
+These drill holes tested the general area of the Astro showing/alteration zone, but only to relatively shallow depths.
+The first hole (PDL-RC-1) was drilled approximately 25 metres north of the main access road, while drill hole PDL-RC-2 was drilled at a location approximately 25 metres north of drill hole PDL-RC-1, and drilled easterly at -65 degrees.
+Three of the holes (PDL-RC-3, RC- 4 and RC-5) were drilled on the main access road, with holes angled easterly at -45, -80 and -90 respectively.

+Drillhole PDL-RC-2, drilled on a westerly azimuth, contained the most significant results which included an interval of 12.2 metres of 414 ppb Au, which included 6.1 metres of 650 ppb Au.
+The anomalous values in this drillhole occur approximately 10 metres below surface.
 Sample 89022 from drill hole PDL-RC-2 contained a 3.1 m interval from 13.7 m to 16.8 m, returning 705 ppb Au, 14.8 ppm Ag and 1543 ppm Mo.
 The stronger values in drill hole PDL-002 are associated with zones of silicification within argillically altered volcanics.
 Zones of silicification were found in other drill holes but without significantly anomalous gold associated with the silicification.
 It also interesting to note that drill hole PDL-RC-02 was located at the north end of the five holes drilled, possibly indicating a strengthening of the mineral system towards the north.

-It is noted that one of the more prominent structures and creek drainages occurs approximately 50 metres east of the area tested by the 1989 drilling and remains untested.
-The 1989 drill testing was restricted to a small portion of one of three well defined conductive VLF-EM lineaments with corresponding magnetic lows (See figure 5).
+It is noted that one of the more prominent structures and creek drainages in the area of the Astro zone occurs approximately 50 metres east of the area tested by the 1989 drilling and remains untested.
+As this area may represent a mineralizing faulted channel-way for mineralizing solutions, it should be further investigated for its exploration potential.
+The 1989 drill testing was restricted to a small portion of one of three well defined conductive VLF-EM lineaments with corresponding magnetic lows (See figure 4).